 She will be the first Muslim woman in the House and the second Muslim elected to the General Assembly.
 The first was Sen. Saud Anwar, D-South Windsor, a pulmonologist.

-When redistricting takes effect in the fall, Khan’s 5th House District will overlap in a small section of South Windsor with Anwar’s 3rd Senate District.
+With redistricting taking effect in the fall, Khan’s 5th House District will overlap in a small section of South Windsor with Anwar’s 3rd Senate District.

 With an estimated population of more than 100,000, Muslims are a small but growing community in Connecticut.

 The U.S. Census does not measure the population by religious affiliation, but estimates of Muslims in the U.S. range from 2 million to 7 million, no more than 2% of the population.

 According to surveys by Pew, more than 60% of U.S. Muslims are immigrants, and more than 70% of those are U.S. citizens.
 Khan emigrated to the U.S. from Pakistan as a young child in 1994.